 Cost Benefit Analysis (also known as Benefit Cost Analysis) is an important concept in project management.
 Simply put, it is performed to identify how well, or how poorly, a project will be concluded.
 It is done by the experts, project teams and project managers for board members or high-level management to demonstrate which alternative is better or which project can be selected.
 Based on the output provided with the analysis, they recognize which project will bring more profit and which alternative best suits the organization’s goals.
 After deciding the most suitable alternative, the project charter development process starts for the selected project.
-In this article, we will talk about the importance of cost benefit analysis and analyze a simple cost benefit analysis example.
+In this article, we will talk about the cost benefit analysis steps and discuss the importance and advantages of cost benefit analysis.

 Cost Benefit Analysis Definition

 Cost Benefit Analysis is a systematic approach to quantify the costs and benefits of a decision or a prıject.
 A Cost Benefit Analysis can be done for every action but commonly used to answer financial questions.

 It is a systematic measurement way to calculate the cost to manufacture the product or produce the service and then compare it with the cost of the benefits to be obtained.

 This method also takes into consideration the current worth of future earnings while making benefit measurements.

 All advantages and disadvantages of a project are initially measured in monetary values and then adjusted for their time value to get accurate cost estimates to perform a cost benefit analysis.

 - Profit to be gained from the alternative

 - Costs to be spent to build up the alternative